ApacheThunder/ExpandTheGungeon/Readme.md

  * "Table Tech Assassin".
 Tables flipped by enemies are betrayed by their tables.
 Tabled flipped by enemies explode.
  * "Corrupted Junk".
 Junk warped by corruption.
 May grant player an obscene amount of a random consumable.
  * "Cronenberg Bullets".
 Bullets that have a chance to transmorgify enemies into a horrible cronenberg abomination.
 Sprite work courtasy of Neighborino!
+ * "Mimiclay".
+Special item dropped by custom boss on custom secret floor.
+One time use active item.
+Clones another active or passive when used while said active/passive is spawned/near the player.
+This item idea/code was created thanks to Retrash.

 14. Certain NPCs and objects and even a copy of the player can appear as enemies on glitch floors.